SL2000s/masters_thesis_xzddf/README.md

 The repository contains the OpenFHE library with an implementation of the XZDDF algorithm integrated to it.
 The implementation is neither claimed to be correct, nor safe to use.

-Note that, for now, just a implementation of the XZDDF algorithm for Boolean operations is implemented.
-It can be found in the binfhe/ folder, where there are also some examples of how to use it.
+Note that, for now, the implementation of the XZDDF algorithm is just supporting Boolean operations.
+The implementation can be found in the binfhe/ folder, where there are also some examples of how to use it.